 Our Massage Treatments

-Meridian Massage offers Advanced Clinical Massage and Bodywork treatments as well as Holistic massage, Swedish massage, Deep tissue massage, Sports massage, Hammer Therapy, IASTM, GuaSha, Aromatherapy massage, Reflexology/ Foot massage, CBD Oil massage in Southampton & Hampshire
+Meridian Massage offers a fusion style of Eastern-Western Advanced Clinical Massage and Bodywork treatments as well as Holistic massage, Swedish massage, Deep tissue massage, Sports massage, Hammer Therapy, IASTM, GuaSha, Aromatherapy massage, Reflexology/ Foot massage, CBD Oil massage in Southampton & Hampshire

 Looking for Corporate Massage Packages?
 Kindly contact us for a brochure and quote.